blbadger/blbadger.github.io/language-representations-inputs.md

 \mathtt{The \; sky \; is \; tragedies.}
 $$

-which is semantically similar (tragedies are sad and the color 'blue' is often colloqially used to mean the same)
+which is semantically similar (tragedies are sad and the color 'blue' is often colloqially used to mean the same).

+It is interesting to note here that neither embedding nor transformer block has been trained, and yet we have generated two prompts that contain words that are similar in meaning to the target prompt ('shades' and 'sky' both relate to the sun, and 'tragedies' and 'blue' are both sad.

 Using the full 12 transformer blocks of an untrained GPT-2, followed by the language modeling head (parameters $N=2000, \eta=0.001$), we can recover inputs that yield the same output character as our original prompt but are completely different.
 For example both $a_g$ of